-If you are purchasing a puppy as a Christmas present please, please, please make a plan well in advance of Christmas to ensure the safety and wellbeing of your new puppy!!!
+There is currently and overwhelming ammount of inquiries for puppies and it is almost impossible for people to find a reputable breeder that has any available.
+If you are considering purchasing a puppy as a Christmas present please, please, please make a plan well in advance of Christmas to ensure the safety and wellbeing of your new puppy!!!
 If you are traveling to other peoples’ homes, have hectic Christmas holiday planned or haven’t arranged for a responsible pre-Christmas puppy sitter and you are thinking of purchasing a puppy as a Christmas present please consider waiting until after the Holidays.
 As a breeder, Christmas puppies are a big concern.
 Ethical breeders as a group usually steer clear of placing puppies at holiday time.
 We have a huge fear that an impulse buyer domes a puppy to a forgotten or unwanted future.
 It is also unfortunately a time when puppy mills have a bumper crop of puppies available.

 Puppies are NOT merchindise that you can return if it does'nt fit, they are sweet dependant living beings.
 This is a long term commitment!!
 Please dont purchase a puppy if you cant commit the next 10-14 years of your life to caring for a being that devotes its whole heart to you.